doublestranded/n_opa/README.md

 # NOpa

-The solution to the Order-Preserving Assignment Problem without Contiguity solved by Dimitris Alevras here: https://www.sciencedirect.com/science/article/pii/0012365X9500325Q
+An implementation of the algorithm for solving the problem of order preserving assignments without contiguity created and proved by Dimitris Alevras here: https://www.sciencedirect.com/science/article/pii/0012365X9500325Q

+The implementation is iterative instead of recursive, and allows for costs instead of profits.

+D Alevras,
+Order preserving assignments without contiguity Discrete Mathematics, 163 (1997), pp. 1-11

 ## Installation